Eating organic on a budget may seem daunting, but it is easier than you'd think. These tips will help you save money on organic food!

-7. Buy in Season
+7. Buy Organic Produce in Season

 8. Use the Clean 15 and Dirty Dozen as a Guide

 You don't have to buy all organic produce.
 I don't buy organic oranges, bananas, or mangoes.
 Why?
-They are exposed to as much pesticides.
+They are exposed to as much pesticide.
 Use the Dirty Dozen and Clean 15 Guide to help you decide what produce to buy organic and which fruits and vegetables you can save money on by shopping from the regular produce section.

-9. Shop Online
+9. Shop Online for Organic Packaged Foods

 You may be able to find a better deal on some of your favorite packaged organic groceries by shopping online.
 Check Amazon Warehouse Deals for bargains.
 Abe's Market is a great resource for healthy foods and natural products.

-One of the best ways to ensure that your produce is grown organically, is to grow it yourself.
+One of the best ways to ensure that your produce is grown organically is to grow it yourself.
 I garden year round even though I live in the high desert.
 Here are tips for starting a garden in the fall and winter gardening tips.
 Even if you are not up to gardening in the winter, you can still grow fresh herbs inside.

 How do you save money on organic food?